HasangerGames/suroi-wiki/app/(wiki)/equipment/armor/articles/tactical_vest.md

 import CommitLink from "@/components/links/CommitLink";

 The tactical vest is the best vest in the game right now.
+It reduces 45% of the damage that the player takes from attacks.

 # Trivia